14 Top Crypto Venture Capital Firms Active Right Now

 3. Paradigm

-Paradigm is a research-driven investment firm that backs crypto companies and protocols from their earliest stages.
-They are known for taking a hands-on approach, providing support across technical and operational challenges.
+Paradigm is a research-driven investment firm that backs crypto and Web3 projects from their earliest stages.
+They support companies and protocols across the funding spectrum, from seed rounds to later-stage growth.

 - Geographical presence: San Francisco, California